net-lisias-ksph/KIS/Troubleshooting.md

 Before escalating an issue, please, try reading through this document.
 If none of the described issues apply to your situation, then [grab the the game's log file](#how-to-get-the-games-log-file) and make a posting on the [KIS forum] giving as much details as you can.
 Please, don't post just a short message like "KIS doesn't work" - nobody will be able to help you.

+# What's the right installation process

+Read the [`README.md`](https://github.com/ihsoft/KIS/blob/master/README.md#how-to-install) file.
+Please, follow the steps exactly.
+Don't assume you can skip something, it will likely break the installation.

 # KIS inventory can only have 1L of stuff

 The `KIS` setup is __wrong__, it _must_ be installed exactly as described on the [KIS forum].
 When the required files are not found, the described issue shows up.
 Below are described some frequent mistakes that people do, but this is not an exhaustive list.

 ## Using GitHub release

-Do not download a release archive from GitHub.
-It's not intended for the the mod installation.
-If you did it, drop all the files you have created, and follow the instructions on the [forum](https://forum.kerbalspaceprogram.com/index.php?/topic/149848-131-kerbal-inventory-system-kis-v17/).
+The sources on GitHub must _not_ be used for the mod installation.
+It won't work!
+Got ot the release page and download the release.
+Inside there will be a release archive, e.g. `KIS_v1.18.zip`.
+This is the installation archive.

 This is how the right installation looks like: